Algo-Trading-Project/trading-bot/src/backtest/strategies/README.md

         return entries, exits
 ```

-Here are the explanations for each component of the Strategy class skeleton:
+Here are the descriptions for each component of the Strategy class skeleton:

 ## indicator_factory_dict
-A dictionary with the following keys:
+- A dictionary with the following keys:

-- class_name : The name of the trading strategy.
+    - class_name : Name of the trading strategy.

     - short_name : Shortened name of the trading strategy.

-- input_names : Data being passed in as input to the trading strategy.
+    - input_names : Data that gets passed as input to the function indicator_funcs for trading signal generation.
 Includes OHLCV data by default.

-- param_names : Parameters of the trading strategy that will be optimized.
+    - param_names : Parameters of the trading strategy that will be optimized during backtesting.

     - output_names : Outputs of the trading strategy.
 Always has the values ['entries', 'exits'].

 ## optimize_dict
-- A dictionary whose keys are each of the param_names in indicator_factory_dict['param_names'] and values are a list of possible values for that parameter to use in optimization.
+- A dictionary whose keys are the values in indicator_factory_dict['param_names'] and values are a list of values for that parameter to use in optimization.

 ## default_dict
 - A dictionary whose keys are each of the param_names in indicator_factory_dict['param_names'] and values are a default value for that parameter.